THE PLAN A INTERVENTION

 Three, inter-related “soap opera” style vignettes.

-A handout of additional resources on topics covered.
+An optional handout of additional resources on contraception and STIs.

 Plan A was developed by Sentient Research, Inc.